More Than 160 Reported Dead In Kazakhstan Unrest - UrduPoint

 Nazarbayev's spokesman Aidos Ukibay on Sunday again denied rumours the ex-president had left the country and said he supported the president.

-In a hardline address to the nation on Friday, Tokayev said 20,000 "armed bandits" had attacked Almaty and authorised his forces to shoot to kill without warning.
+On Friday, Tokayev said 20,000 "armed bandits" had attacked Almaty and he authorised his forces to shoot to kill without warning.

+US Secretary of State Antony Blinken on Sunday criticised the shoot-to-kill order and called for it to be scrapped.

-Much of the public anger appeared directed at Nazarbayev, who is 81 and had ruled Kazakhstan since 1989 before handing over power.
+"That is something that I absolutely reject.
+The shoot-to-kill order, to the extent it exists, is wrong and should be rescinded," President Joe Biden's top diplomat told ABC Sunday talk show "This Week."
+Much of the public anger in Kazakhstan appeared directed at Nazarbayev, who is 81 and had ruled the country since 1989 before handing over power.

 Many protesters shouted "old man out!" in reference to Nazarbayev, and a statue of him was torn down in the southern city of Taldykorgan.